 With that in mind, let’s take a closer look at what brand storytelling is, why it’s important, and a few best practices to help get you started.

 Brand storytelling is the act of using an emotion-evoking narrative to connect your brand to your target audience, with a focus on creating empathy by linking what your brand stands for with the values you share with your audience.

 A great brand story takes what the brand stands for, what it does, and what value it provides to consumers, and translates that into something that their potential customers can relate to in a human, honest, emotional way.
 One example of great brand storytelling comes from GEICO and their It’s Not Surprising campaign.
-By using humor, they broke the stereotype of being just another boring insurance agency, which helped position them as an approachable insurance option that was there for everyone.
+By using humor, they broke the stereotype of being a boring insurance agency, which helped position them as an approachable insurance option that was there for everyone.
 You can hear more about GEICO’s work with The Martin Agency from their very own CEO, Kristen Cavallo, on her episode of our Brand Story Podcast.

 Why is Brand Storytelling Important?

-The digital age has brought a new problem for marketers trying to promote their products — a wealth of informational content that buyers don’t know what to do with.
+The digital age has brought a new problem for marketers trying to promote their product – a wealth of informational content that buyers don’t know what to do with.
 The competition in the marketplace is fierce, making brand loyalty a hard thing to come by.
-Buyers are exposed to up to 10,000 ads a day* and targeted by multiple different businesses all marketing similar products and highlighting the same features.
+Buyers are exposed to up to 10,000 ads a day and targeted by multiple different businesses all marketing similar products and highlighting the same features.

 So how do you stand out?

 Your brand is the center of your entire organization, and brand storytelling is one of the key ways to connect with your audience on an emotional level.